 Acute sinusitis; Sinus infection; Sinusitis - acute; Sinusitis - chronic; Rhinosinusitis

-The sinuses are air-filled spaces in the skull (behind the forehead, nasal bones, cheeks, and eyes).
+The sinuses are air-filled spaces in the skull.
+They are located behind the forehead, nasal bones, cheeks, and eyes.
 Healthy sinuses contain no bacteria or other germs.
-Usually, mucus is able to drain out and air is able to circulate.
+Most of the time, mucus is able to drain out and air is able to flow through the sinuses.

 When the sinus openings become blocked or too much mucus builds up, bacteria and other germs can grow more easily.